laeffy7403/discord-bot/README.md

-this repo is ONLY work on replit.
-Which kinda strcited so it motive me to migarted to vscode with some re-config
+this repo ONLY works on replit.
+Which kinda strcited so it motive me to migart everything to vscode with some config